philpagel/ET54.py/README.md

 * ET5420A+
 * ET5411A+

-However, I only have two different ET5410A+ models and cannot test the others.
+However, I have two different versions of the ET5410A+ but have no access to any of the other models.
+If you own any of the other models and are willing to do some testing, please get in touch.
-I'd be grateful for input from people who own any of the other models.

 ## Mustool ET5410A+

 There are *Mustool* branded version of the ET5410A+ and possibly also of the other models.
-These devices run a modified firmware and do not respond with a model ID to the `IDN?` command (they show model number 'XXXXXX').
-In order to make these devices work, you need to explicitly provide the model ID when initializing the device:
+These devices run a modified firmware and return an empty model ID (`xxxxxx`) in response to the `IDN?` command.
+To make these devices work, you need to explicitly provide the model ID when initializing the device:

-    import ET54xxx
+    from ET54 import ET54
-    el = ET54xx.ET53xx("ASRL/dev/ttyUSB0", model="ET5410A+")
+    el = ET54("ASRL/dev/ttyUSB0", model="ET5410A+")

 # Status

-So far, basic functionality is supported but advanced features are still missing.
+This is work in progress.
+There is some functionality already, but it is still very incomplete and mostly untested.
+Hang on until I get it somewhat stable.

 # Example script